 This bread is made with homemade oat flour and buckwheat flour (by grinding rolled oat and buckwheat).
-For binder, 2 tbsps ground psyllium husk is used to replace 2 tsps xanthan gum.
+For the binder, 2 tbsps ground psyllium husk is used to replace 2 tsps xanthan gum.
 The bread comes out soft but more crumbly.
-It is best served fresh from oven.
+It is best served fresh from the oven.

 - 1 1/2 cups gluten-free oat flour